 - During the adjustment period, they should avoid forcing the dog to do anything stressful (taking a bath, obedience training classes, meeting too many strangers and/or dogs at once, etc.).

 - Suggest that they take things easy at first and give the dog time to bond to them.
 Keep the home environment calm and quiet for the first couple of weeks.
 The dog might not eat for the first day or two.
 Not to worry — he’ll eat when he’s ready.

 - Some dogs temporarily forget their training.
 A well-housebroken dog may have an accident during the first day in his new home.
 This isn’t unusual and rarely happens more than once.

 - They may think about investing in a crate (if not provided) so that their new dog has a safe place to go when unsupervised and/or when he starts to feel anxious.

 Have the new owner sign an adoption contract with a waiver of liability.
 A contract will help to protect the dog and the waiver of liability helps to protect you.
 You don’t have a crystal ball to predict what your dog might do in the future.
 Remember — a waiver of liability will not protect you if you have lied or misrepresented the dog to his new owners.
 Keep a copy for your records.

 You may also want to provide them with instructions on changing over the microchip contact information.
 They can change the contact information to themselves, but leave you as an alternate contact in case for any reason they cannot be reached, you are still available.

 Let the family know you’d like to keep in touch and will follow up with them in the next few days to see how things are going.
 Assure them that if they have any questions or concerns they can reach out to you for help and guidance.
 Also, let the family know that if they feel that the adoption won’t work out, you are willing to take the dog back.

-Adapted from courtesy of Pit Bull Rescue Central: Screening Potential Homes
+[Content adapted from Pit Bull Rescue Central: Screening Potential Homes]